jeffreycwitt/pl399/docs/01-introduction.md

 2. Add the chrome browser extension or (for use in other browsers) drag the "hypothesis bookmarklet" to your bookmark bar.
   * Using Chrome is recommended so that we can all have a consistent experience, and so that I can more easily help you.
   * The hypothesis annotation script will also work for our class PDF readings, but this will mean you will want to open and read these PDFs in your chrome browser.
-3. Finally, I will distribute a link allowing you to join our "private" hypothesis group so that our annotations will be visible to each other, but will not be made public to the world.
+3. Finally, I will distribute a [link through moodle](https://moodle.loyola.edu/mod/url/view.php?id=1641505) allowing you to join our "private" hypothesis group so that our annotations will be visible to each other, but will not be made public to the world.

 We will have ample time to discuss how this tool is working throughout our course.
-But for now, I ask that you give it a try and "lean" into it, so that we allow it to help us create a vibrant connected discussion around common texts.
+But for now, I ask that you give it a try and then "lean" into it, so that we allow it to help us create a vibrant connected discussion around common texts.

+If you're not able to get working, we can discuss it during our live course time, or during office hours.

 # Annotating your Self Introduction

 You can highlight and comment on any text within our course packet.
-If I say something, that is unclear, you should highlight it, and note that it was unclear and why.
+If I say something, that is unclear, you should highlight it and note that it was unclear and why.
 If something seems interesting, you should highlight it and say why it is interesting.
 As your fellow class mates add annotations, feel free to respond directly to their annotations (create an annotation on their annotation!).

+You should also feel free to liberally use tags (see our [annotation tags page](annotation-tags.html)) to help link discussions across pages and annotations.

-You should do the same for our class readings that are available as PDF.
-By reading these in the browser, you can use that annotation tool to annotate the text.
+You should do the same for our class readings that are available as PDF By reading these in the browser, you can use that annotation tool to annotate the text.
 Annotation shared with our group will be visible to the entire class for discussion.

-Additionally, throughout the course packet and I will have questions marked asking you to pause and think about the question before going on.
-You can highlight these questions and annotation your thoughts or response.

-To these questions, I will have a suggested answer that you can click on.
-The main goal is force you to stop and think before reading further.
-There will be lots of these, ad you're not obliged to respond to all of them.
+But the exciting thing is that you can use this tool almost anywhere on the web.
+If you're reading an article on wikipedia or the New York Times and it seems relevant to our class, you should annotate it, and it will get connected to our class discussion.
+Additionally, if you use a tag we are already using, then it will be even more closely connected to our class discussion.

-In additions to sections marked **Question**, some places in our course packet will be marked as **discussion**.
+Occasionally, some places in our course packet will be marked as **discussion**.
 These are targeted points that I am explicitly asking for you to join the discussion either by adding an annotation or responding to annotation made by someone else in the class.
-As you'll, this will help simulate the kind of discussion we might normally have in a synchronous classroom environment.
+Sometimes, there will be a tag associated with a discussion.
+If we all use this tag, then we can continue this discussion anywhere on the web.
+Your annotations are **by no means** restricted to these discussions.
+You should feel free to annotation anywhere and everywhere.
+However, this is one place I'm asking everyone to join in.
+As you'll see, this will help simulate the kind of discussion we might normally have in a synchronous classroom environment.

 These discussion will become a focal point for further live discussion when we meet together in person.